marcammann/CSMapper/README.md

 As simple as that, will transform the three inputvalues into a single string and assign it to the __metaDisplayString__ property.

-## Compound Attributes
+###Compound Attributes

 From time to time, one may need a compound attribute value.
-May it be a compound identifier, or whatever the need may be, CSMapper provides a mapper class ```CSJoinMapper``` which allows you to do just that.
+May it be a compound identifier, or whatever the need may be, CSMapper provides a mapper class `CSJoinMapper` which allows you to do just that.
 In the following scenario, let us pretend we need a compount value of the

-###Example
+####Example

 __Person.h__

-Notice the __Person__ class contains contactInfo of type __ContactInfo__
+Notice the `Person` class contains an `NSString` typed __compoundIdentifier__ property.

 ```
 @interface Person : NSObject